Skip to main content

 • Telehealth interstate nexus: NJ market-based sourcing (effective 2023) sources revenue to client's state, potentially creating filing obligations in multiple jurisdictions

-• Insurance panel re-credentialing takes 6 to 24 weeks per panel when transitioning to a new entity, requiring careful timing to avoid revenue gaps
+• Insurance panel re-credentialing takes 6 to 24 weeks per panel when transitioning to a new entity; maintain existing credentialing until new entity approval to avoid revenue gaps

 • 1099-MISC Box 6 medical/health care payment reporting: even S-Corps and PCs receive these from payers because the corporation exemption does not apply to healthcare